himanshilalwani/ait-expense-tracker/README.md

     * Option 1: Google OAuth
     * Option 2: Sending verification email
 * (4 points) vue.js
-    * I will vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 4 points
+    * I will use vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 4 points

 9 points total out of 8 required points